|Version||Author/ Editor||Release Date|

 |1.0||David Thorne||22nd May 2018|

-The Scout Association has also produced a quick reference card to aid adults in Scouting with understanding the policy.
+The Scouts has also produced a quick reference card to aid adults in Scouting with understanding the policy.
 This is known as the green card.

 Drinking any amount of alcohol has effects on the physical co-ordination of the body and can seriously slow down judgement and reaction time.
 Within minutes of being consumed, alcohol is absorbed into the blood stream and reaches the brain where there is an immediate impairment of brain function.
 It takes an hour for the adult body to process one unit of alcohol.
 Drinking alcohol can have associated hazards, such as visual and spatial impairment, delayed reaction times.
 The level of risk depends on who is drinking, how much and in what situation.